This is a free HESI A2 Study Guide!

 Learning Styles exam: There has been much research done on different types of personalities when it comes down to processing information from one’s environment.
 Oftentimes assessing “learning styles” can provide insight as far as how a person best absorbs information.

 The Personality Style assessment Exam: Understanding the different personality styles and how they can affect study habits is important when it comes to studying for your exam.
-Learning about one’s own learning style (s) will help with time management, organization skills, as well as provide a better understanding of what tools work best for them…
+Learning about one’s own learning style (s) will help with time management, and organization skills, as well as provide a better understanding of what tools work best for them…

 HESI A2 Study Guide and HESI Practice Test